Assignment 1: Pattern Studies

 - Prohibited items: ANYTHING THAT DOES NOT COME FROM THE MET OPEN ACCESS

-(ie. Brushes, Gradients, Paint, Solid Shapes, Type, Text, Textures ,Lines, Paths.,etc. )
+(IE. Brushes, Gradients, Paint, Solid Shapes, Type, Text, Textures ,Lines, Paths.,etc. )

 - No Filters or Effects or Adjustment layers - leave source images in their natural state